 3. Jellycat cuddly toys – It doesn’t matter which you get, these super-soft cuddly animals are just the cutest and are loved by babies and grown ups alike!
 We have not had to buy Isaac a single teddy as he has been gifted loads!
 He loves the octopus, the penguin and the bunnies (all Jellycat) bought for him by family and friends.

-4. Lamaze toys such as Freddie the Firefly – As Isaac began to be more interested in colour and texture (at around 2 months), we bought him Freddie the Firefly by Lamaze.
+4. Lamaze toys such as Freddie the Firefly – As Isaac began to be more interested in colour and texture, we were gifted Freddie the Firefly by Lamaze.
 It is so lovely to touch.
 It has smooth, bumpy, crispy and crunchy parts and even some harder plastic for teething.
 With his super-bright colours (and black and white contrast on the back) Isaac can stare at Freddie for hours.
 It is handy that it attaches to the pushchair or car seat too.

 5. Monkey teething toy – Isaac is not yet teething but he loves to hold his monkey toy and bring it to his mouth.
 A Physiotherapist told us not to buy anything too big for babies to hold.
 This was fantastic advice.
 He used the analogy of adults with mobile phones.
 We don’t carry around massive brick phones (any more!) because they are too big for our hands and not comfortable.
 The same goes with babies.
 The palms of their hands are only around 4cm so we now ensure we only give Isaac small, easy to grab things (obviously not small enough to swallow).
 The Monkey toy is a good example of an easy thing to hold.
 Like Sophie la girafe he also has a lovely rubber texture.